ltf1469/learnit/readme.txt

 Git is a version control system

 Git is free sofward distributed under the GPL

+GIT is so great !

+I will master it soon!